FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Ethics Statement

 Automatic music generation may raise ethical concerns similar to those of large language models.
 The models may exhibit biases toward a certain style of music and may not represent the music of marginalized cultures accurately.
 In our case, the majority of training samples are western music, which is not necessarily representative of music at large.
 The model might also reproduce copyrighted material that is present in the training data and potentially generate samples that infringe on copyright law.
+Additionally, powerful music model capable of competing with human composers have the potential to create a big impact on the music industry.
+In this regard, we believe that our contribution is a step toward human-AI collaboration rather than competition.